Sierra Madre de Oaxaca pine–oak forests

 The Sierra Madre de Oaxaca pine–oak forests is a tropical and subtropical coniferous forests ecoregion in Southern Mexico.

 It occupies the Sierra Madre de Oaxaca, a mountain range which lies mostly within the state of Oaxaca, and extends north into Puebla and Veracruz states.
 It is one of a chain of pine–oak forest ecoregions extending along the American Cordillera from Oregon and California in the north to Nicaragua in the south.

 Geography

 The ecoregion covers an area of 14,300 km2, lying above 1600 m elevation.
-The Sierra Madre de Oaxaca runs northeast-southwest, extending 300 km from Pico de Orizaba in the northeast to extends to the Isthmus of Tehuantepec in the southeast.
+The Sierra Madre de Oaxaca runs northeast-southwest, extending 300 km from Pico de Orizaba in the northeast to the Isthmus of Tehuantepec in the southeast.
 Peaks in the Sierra Madre de Oaxaca average 2500 m meters in elevation, with some peaks exceeding 3000 m.
 The range intercepts humid air moving west from the Gulf of Mexico.